Masani barrage

-Masani barrage, also Masani bridge, a barrage on the seasonal Sahibi River completed in 1989, is named after the Masani village in Rewari District of Haryana in India.
+Sahabi barrage, also Masani bridge, a barrage on the seasonal Sahibi River completed in 1989, is named after the Sahabi river in Rewari District of Haryana in India.
 Masani barrage also serves as a bridge on NH 919.
 Water storage in the barrage was made perennial in 2017 after a gap of 50 years.
-This barrage is important part of ecological corridor along the route of Sahibi river which traverses from Aravalli hills in Rajasthan to Yamuna via Matanhail forest, Chhuchhakwas-Godhari, Khaparwas Wildlife Sanctuary, Bhindawas Wildlife Sanctuary, Outfall Drain Number 8 and 6, Sarbashirpur, Sultanpur National Park, Basai and The Lost Lake (Gurugram).
+This barrage is important part of ecological corridor along the route of Sahibi river which traverses from Aravalli Range in Rajasthan to Yamuna via Matanhail forest, Chhuchhakwas-Godhari, Khaparwas Wildlife Sanctuary, Bhindawas Wildlife Sanctuary, Outfall Drain Number 8 and 6, Sarbashirpur, Sultanpur National Park, Basai and The Lost Lake (Gurugram).

 Location and transport

-Masani barrage is also used as the bridge on National highway NH 919 (former name NH 71B) which merges with national highway NH 48 (former name NH 8) (Delhi-Jaipur-Mumbai) at this barrage.
+Sahabi barrage is also used as the bridge on National highway NH 919 (former name NH 71B) which merges with national highway NH 48 (former name NH 8) (Delhi-Jaipur-Mumbai) at this barrage.
 Union govt announced the plan to four-lane the Masani barrage road (c.
 Aug 2017).